SMEggan/bacheloroppgave-smart-ruteplanlegger-bprog-2024/README.md

-This is the README file for the project
+This is the repository for the bachelor project of Sondre M. Eggan and Sebastian Opsahl.